In addition to the macro nutrients, there are several mineral supplements you need — and the right amounts — to ensure good health.

 Charles Weber’s works on potassium deficiencies and rheumatoid arthritis:

 - Colgan, Michael.
-Optimal Sports Nutrition: Your Competitive Edge.
+Optimum Sports Nutrition: Your Competitive Edge.
 Advanced Research Press, New York, 1993.

 The definitive guide to sports nutrition from a trainer of champions in sports as diverse as body-building and marathon running.
 Very readable.
 Very scientific.